-NYSED Managing Emergency Health Care and Communicable Diseases In the School Setting 2019
+Managing Emergency Health Care and Communicable Diseases in the School Setting (NYSED 11/2023)

-Provides local educational agencies with a framework for establishing a health services program that provides the services and information required under New York State Education Law Article 19.
-It provides guidance for developing emergency health care and communicable disease protocols for schools.
+Provides guidance for developing emergency health care and communicable disease protocols for schools.
 This document is intended for use by school health personnel and administrators.
-(11/14/19)

 NYSDOH Controlling Communicable Disease in the Child Care Setting

 Provides an overview of common communicable diseases, incubation, modes of transmission, exclusion information, and reporting requirements.
 This resource is provided by the NYSDOH and has been reformatted to 8.5 X 11 format with permission of the NYS Department of Health Bureau of Immunization | Bureau of Communicable Disease Control.
 Exclusion recommendations for a confirmed disease should be reviewed and approved by the school medical director to ensure they meet current best practice guidelines.

 NYSDOH Outbreak Control Guidelines for Vaccine-Preventable DiseasesIncludes guidance for Diptheria, Hib, Measles, Mumps, Pertussis, Rubella, Tetanus, and Varicella.